I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/filterpipeline/nf-filterpipeline-ifixedpage-getpagepart.md

 ## -remarks
 <p>A filter must use QueryInterface on the return value to see what part types reside in the page.</p>

-<p>A filter must use QueryInterface on the return value to see what part types reside in the page.</p>

 ## -requirements
 <table>
 <tr>